B2B

 Penetration Pricing

 If you’re a new company or have launched a new product offering, you can offer heavy discounts to penetrate the market.
 This strategy, called penetration pricing, draws attention to new products, encouraging new customers to try them at the lowest prices.
+Penetration pricing can be effective B2B pricing, but it works best when you set clear rules for when you’ll move to a different pricing model.

 Remember, these discounts aren’t intended to be permanent.
 Once you onboard enough clients to get testimonials and generate word-of-mouth, you need to switch to a different pricing strategy to maintain profitability.